3xBJ/hydeout-jekyll-starter/_drafts/fun-with-il-chapter-0-class-declaration.md

 ---
 layout: post
-title: Fun with IL - Chapter 0 - Class declaration
+title: 'Fun with IL: Chapter 0 - Class declaration'
 excerpt: Let's start our journey declaring a class and looking at the generated IL code
 date: 2020-04-18 03:00:00 +0000
 last_modified_at: 2020-04-18 03:00:00 +0000
 categories: []
-tags: []
+tags:
+- IL
+- C#
+- CLR
 comments: false

 ---